Pylons/pyramid/docs/narr/security.rst

 Security
 ========

-:app:`Pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access when a particular resource is the :term:`context`.
+:app:`Pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked based on an :term:`authorization policy`.
+Before a view is invoked, the authorization system can use the credentials in the :term:`request` along with the :term:`context` resource to determine if access will be allowed.
 Here's how it works at a high level:

 - A :term:`request` is generated when a user visits the application.